simon-frankau/speedball2-sound-player/README.md

 This code is not defensive.
 If you feed it bad data, it will try to read out of range and die.
 You have been warned!

+It is not efficient.
+This makes me feel pretty bad, but given that in practice it's not performance-critical, I'm trying to err on the side of easy-to-read rather than efficient.